Lance Clark

 lclark@huntington.edu

-Since joining the faculty in 1993, Dr. Lance Clark has helped to grow the Digital Media Arts Department at Huntington University into one of the truly outstanding programs within the 100+ member CCCU Colleges and Universities.
-His radio, television and film students have earned top honors at the Broadcast Educators Association convention year after year.
-They also regularly land top awards at the Indiana Association of Student Broadcasters and the Fort Wayne chapter of the Advertising Federation.
+Dr. Lance Clark has served on the faculty of Huntington University since 1993 and has played a central role in building the Digital Media Arts program into one of the most respected programs within the 100+ member CCCU network.
+His students in radio, television, and film consistently earn top national honors at the Broadcast Education Association convention, along with recurring awards from the Indiana Association of Student Broadcasters and the Fort Wayne Advertising Federation.

-Lance and his wife, Mary, have two daughters and sons-in-law.
+Lance and his wife, Mary, have two daughters and sons-in-law along with two beautiful grandchildren.
 They attend and serve at Life Church in Huntington, Indiana.